dansmyers/Networks/Sprint-5-Security/Deliverable/README.md

 # Original Project

-"On my honor I have not given nor witnessed nor recieved any unauthorized assistance on this work".
+"On my honor, I have not given, nor witnessed, nor received any unauthorized assistance on this work".

-I am working on this project with Griffin
+Working on this project with Griffin Lehrer

 ## Mid-point check-in due December 2